NixOS/nix/doc/manual/source/glossary.md

   The empty set symbol.
 In the context of profile history, this denotes a package is not present in a particular version of the profile.

-- [`ε`]{#gloss-epsilon}

-  The epsilon symbol.
-In the context of a package, this means the version is empty.
-More precisely, the derivation does not have a version attribute.

 - [package]{#package}

   A software package; files that belong together for a particular purpose, and metadata.